 San Juan, Puerto Rico

-Plantas Tropicales began its business in the 1970’s as a plant shop and a greenhouse.
-Gladys Cruz, founder and current owner, narrates that her father was a farmer of a variety of root vegetables in Naranjito, and she learned from his a passion for plants, ferns and other trees.
-Along with her husband, Fernando Castillo Barahona, Gladys decided to build greenhouses in the towns of Dorado, Naranjito and Aibonito for commercial distribution and retail sales of ornamental plants.
-At present, the family agribusiness has farms located in Aibonito and Cupey exceeding 20 acres.
+Plantas Tropicales began in the 1970’s as a plant shop and a greenhouse.
+According to Gladys Cruz, founder and current owner, her father had a passion for plants, ferns and other treesfarmed and farmed a variety of root vegetables in Naranjito.
+Along with her husband, Fernando Castillo Barahona, Gladys inherited her father's passion for growing plants and decided to build greenhouses in the towns of Dorado, Naranjito and Aibonito for commercial distribution and retail sales of ornamental plants.
+Today, the family has farms located in Aibonito and Cupey exceeding 20 acres.

 Their son, Edgardo Castillo, represents the second generation of the family, joining the agribusiness project since 1998 as part of the management team at Plantas Tropicales.
-A graduate of University of Puerto Rico, Mayagüez Campus, in Agrarian Economics, Edgardo had always envisioned being part of the family business team.
-At present, he oversees and manages all operations of Plantas Tropicales in Cupey’s facilities.
+A graduate of the University of Puerto Rico, Mayagüez Campus, in Agrarian Economics, Edgardo had always envisioned being part of the family business team.
+Currently, he oversees and manages all operations of Plantas Tropicales in Cupey’s facilities.

 “Puerto Rico Farm Credit has been a great ally of Plantas Tropicales of Puerto Rico since we started the business in 1970," said Gladys, adding that the banking institution has been a key factor in facilitating business growth and development, enabling the business to innovate with new products and services for the wholesale and retail market.